-The more recently introduced act on sexual harassment in the work place (Prevention, Prohibition and redress) in 2013 also aims that no woman shall be subjected to sexual harassment at her workplace.
-It directs all employers to establish an internal complaints committee at their work place with clear guidelines for the criteria for members of the committee with a clear role and function.
-It also directs governments to form local complaint committees at the block and district level to file complaints against employers or from women working in small companies with less than 10 members (where an internal complaint committee was not formed).
-Since this is a recent bill, the formation of these committees will take time; we need to demand the government to create a timeline to form such committees.
+The more recently introduced act on sexual harassment in the workplace (Prevention, Prohibition and Redress) in 2013 also aims that no woman shall be subjected to sexual harassment at her workplace.
+It directs all employers to establish an internal complaint committee at their work place with clear guidelines for members of the committee explaining clear role and function.
+It also directs governments to form local complaint committees at the block and district level to file complaints against employers or service complaints from women working in small companies with less than 10 members (where an internal complaint committee has been not formed).
+Since this is a recent bill, the formation of these committees will take time; we need to demand the government to stipulate a timeline to form such committees.

-Despite the Dowry Prohibition Act, 1961 which clearly specifies punishment of five or more years with penalty but the practice of giving money, wealth and assets, dowry is still prevalent.
-This was once a customary practice among elite and Other Caste groups having trickled down to all sections, irrespective socio-economic status.
-It becomes a common practice and accepted social norm.
-We need to work at two levels; to strengthen the law enforcement mechanism and to change deep rooted values and gender inequality.
+Despite the Dowry Prohibition Act, 1961 which clearly specifies punishment of five or more years with penalty for the practice of giving money, wealth and assets, dowry is still prevalent.
+This was once a customary practice among the elite and other caste groups having trickled down to all sections, It has now become a common practice and accepted as a social norm.
+We need to work at two levels; to strengthen the law enforcement mechanism and to change the deep rooted values and gender inequality.
 According National Crime Records Bureau (NCRB) statistics in 2012, there were 8233 dowry deaths in the year 2012 and it accounted 3.4 percent of crimes against women.
 The data on the number dowry deaths over the years show that it has constantly increased every year.
-There was about a 20 percent increase between the 2001-2012 (National Crime Records Bureau, 2012).
+There was about a 20 percent increase between the 2001 - 2012 (National Crime Records Bureau, 2012).